Clara Mordan

 Clara Evelyn Mordan (28 September 1844 – 22 January 1915) was a British suffragist and benefactor to the Women's Social and Political Union and St Hugh's College, Oxford.
-Tuberculosis obliged her to fight for women's rights by proxy.
+Tuberculosis obliged her to fight for women's rights by supporting militant protests by proxy.
 She hoped that her "last bed will be a coffin some woman has earned her living by making".

-Life
+Early life

 Mordan was born in Southwark to a family who owned a company who made propelling pencils.
 She was the eldest of the two daughters of Augustus and Elizabeth Jane Mordan.
 Her sister Ada married and had children but Clara was a lesbian who avoided marriage by expressing concern that marriage would mean surrendering the control of her money to her husband.
 Her attentions turned to the cause of women's rights.
-She was inspired by a lecture by John Stuart Mill in 1866.
+She was inspired by a lecture by John Stuart Mill in 1866, which she attended with her father.
 Mordan was given a lot of financial freedom by her father and she established her own home and household.

+Suffrage activism

 After 1880 she joined the London Women's Suffrage Society and the Central Society for Women's Suffrage.
 Despite suffering from tuberculosis she served on their executive committees, had letterheads made with "Votes for Women" on them, and she was generous with her funding to these causes.

 1897 saw her second interest develop.
 She heard a paper read by Annie Rogers in London about the need for better women's education.
 This was just after a proposal to allow women to be awarded degrees was defeated.
 Mordan had no formal education; she is thought to have been educated at home by governesses, but she wanted to support the idea.
 She set out with her partner Mary Gray Allen to decide the best deserving college and St Hugh's College, Oxford was identified.
 She contracted to supply an annuity of £40 per annum to fund a scholarship on the condition that there was no vivisection involved in the recipients research.

 In 1901 her father died.
 She was now the only child and he left £117,000.
 In 1906 after many years of interest she joined the militant Women's Social and Political Union which was led by Emmeline Pankhurst, but it was a speech by Annie Kenney that inspired her.
 Moreover, she has the distinction of being their first benefactor of their newly founded WSPU campaign fund.
 Annie Kenney went round to see her after the event to thank her for the twenty pounds she had sent them towards their expenses.